-Treatment of brain aneurysm (cerebral aneurysm) abroad
+Treatment of brain aneurysm (cerebral aneurysm) in Germany

 Brain aneurysm or cerebral aneurysm is a local extension of the artery section accompanied by the bag-shaped protrusion formations.
 The incidence of its disease in different countries is form 1 to 5%.
 Illness is asymptomatic.
 But aneurysm can rupture any moment causing the subarachnoid hemorrhage.